I recently performed a job in a payroll department and now want to share my knowledge and experience with others.

 2 hours X $18 = $36 overtime

-Contract employees - are responsible for paying their own income taxes at the end of the year as the employer does not withhold taxes from their pay.
+- Contract employees: These employees are responsible for paying their own income taxes at the end of the year, as the employer does not withhold taxes from their pay.

 New Hire Forms

 There are several forms that need to be completed by the employee at their time of hire.
 These forms include W-4 for federal income tax withholding, a state income tax withholding form, and a form I-9 for employment eligibility.

 - Job Application Form: Information in the job application can be used to enter into your payroll system regarding the employee's name, address, contact information, etc. This information can be verified, such as previous employers and/or education.

 - W4 Federal Income Tax Withholding Form: This form provides information on the employee's marital status, number of dependents, and their elected additional withholding amounts.

 - State Income Tax Withholding Form: You must first register with the state department of revenue agency as an employer in that state.
 They will inform you on which forms and how much tax to withhold for the employee.

 - Form I-9 - This form is for employment eligibility verification and requires that the new hire provide their proof of eligibility, which may consist of their birth certificate or green card.
 The employer will verify this information, but it does not need to be sent to the state agency.